geri-m/bose-alarmclock-android/README.md

 ## Research

 I was unable to find a wrapper for Java for the API.
-Not to trick to implement.
-Elements are lower case with is a bit strange.
+Not too tricky to implement.
+Elements in the XML are lower case with is a bit strange.
 Values of Elements and Values of Attributes of the XML are case sensitive.

 ## HTTP Client Lib

 For the REST Calls I'm trying the Google HTTP Client Library.
-I've not use this before, but I want to try something new anyway.
-I also supports XML as Body Format (but is beta), but hey: no risk no fun.
+I've not used this before, but I want to try something new anyway.
+It also supports XML as Body Format (but is beta), but hey: no risk no fun.

 This is a helpful example for the XML Usage of the Lib.
 ```